Weedon Chapel Graveyard Schedule of Fees 2023/2024

 7.10 Before digging an area on an existing grave, grave diggers must obtain from the Clerk the casket location chart to determine where previous remains have been buried.
 Grave diggers are to take care so as not to expose or disturb previous interments.

-9.2 The Clerk must be notified of any memorial works prior to work commencing.
+8.2 The Clerk must be notified of any memorial works and agree to the positioning of any memorial on a grave or ashes plot prior to work commencing to ensure correct alignment.

-9.7 The Council reserves the right to approve proposed memorials.
+8.8 The Council reserves the right to approve proposed memorials and additional inscriptions to existing memorials.
 A drawing of the memorial showing details of the dimensions and inscription must be submitted to the Council for approval.
 The grave owner(s) must sign the form to give their permission for the proposed memorial works.

-9.11 Memorial masons must leave the area in a tidy condition following any work carried out.
+8.11 Memorial masons must leave the area in a tidy condition following any work carried out and to remove any surplus soil from the Chapel Graveyard.
 It is not possible for memorials to be stored in the Chapel Graveyard prior to installation.

 10. Maintenance of plots and disposal of rubbish